JNRowe/river-configs/README.md

 work around that by issuing a heap of commands at startup(before any views are created to prevent flicker).

+#### Other candidates

+`dwl` is close to perfect as a [dwm] replacement, but there a few rough edges that need ironing out.
+I’d recommend it to others who want a `dwm` experience.

+`sway` is popular with lots of support, but fails on every count.
+Its workspace implementation is ferociously under-featured.
+Its layout splitting feels like a chore.
+Custom layouts require endless scripting after making everything float.
+Even seemingly simple things like window switching across branches become a chore requiring heaps of code, even including implementing locks to make sure keys aren’t swallowed when you execute commands quickly.

+[vivarium] feels very promising.
+It features most of the layouts I’ve become accustomed to, but its stability wasn’t great for me.

 ### foot (replacing `alacritty`)

 [foot] is amazing.
 If I’d known it was available before it may have been the